-The Page Program is an exciting opportunity for those who are not yet old enough to attend session, to still be part of it.
-The Page Program allows for youth, below the age of 16, to take part in session as a Legislative Page.
+The Page Program is an exciting opportunity for those who are not yet 16, but would still like to take part in Winter Session!
 The role of the Page is as old as Parliament itself.
-Traditionally Pages have collected and delivered documents and messages from the Speaker, Members of the Legislative Assembly and clerks in the Chamber and elsewhere in the Legislative Building.
+Traditionally, Pages collect and deliver documents and messages from the Speaker, Members of the Legislative Assembly and clerks in the Chamber and elsewhere in the Legislative Building.

 Pages with the Youth Parliament of Manitoba facilitate Session in a similar way.
 Their duties include delivering messages between members, the Speaker, and the clerk.

 They also act as the Sergeant-at-Arms.
 One of the main duties of the Sergeant-at-Arms is the care and custody of the Mace.
 Before each sitting, the Sergeant-at-Arms leads the Speaker and the clerk into the Legislative Chamber.
 They carry the Mace on their shoulder, then place it on the pillow on the Clerk’s Table, where it remains throughout the sitting as a symbol of the Assembly’s authority.
 The Sergeant-at-Arms places the Mace into its various positions to signify to the house whether it is in recess or in/out of session.

 Our Page Program is an experience that can not be found anywhere else in Manitoba.
 It is a unique educational opportunity and the chance to see the legislative process at work in a real setting.
 The Youth Parliament of Manitoba’s long history has helped to create a mock parliament that is both fun and educational for all who attend.